-Each house has a staff office and sleeping area The pivotal person in the young person's care is their together with an appropriate area for the storing and administration of medication.
+Each house has a staff office and sleeping area together with an appropriate area for the storing and administration of medication.

-There is a main school kitchen and dining room where young people eat their main meal during the school day.
+There is a main school kitchen and dining room where • young people eat their main meal during the school day.
 During non-school hours all meals are prepared and cooked on each house.
 Staff encourage young people to join in with the cooking as part of their life skill learning.